 It is exciting and a little intimidating to consider making money on your creative endeavors, and here are a few steps to take in that direction.

 1. Know your strengths and weaknesses.
 The initial thought that will pop in your mind is: “I can’t do it.
 It’s going to be too hard.
 No one will pay for this.”
 Push passed those thoughts and find your worth.
-Find your confidence.
+Find your confidence and learn the advantage of using a paystub generator.
 Know what you’re good at, what you’re not good at, and set realistic expectations for yourself.

 2. Be clear on your purpose and become the expert.
 Are you selling a service?
 A product?
 Your expertise?
 What makes your product or service different?
 How will this be of value to people?
 Research the field, practice it, and become the expert at your craft.
 Ask yourself long before you start making money: Is this something I enjoy doing?